cifkao/groove2groove-web/index.md

 Each chord chart is rendered in at least two different styles, providing pairs of examples for supervised training.

 A sample of the dataset is available [here]({{ "/data/groove2groove-data-v1.0-sample.tar.gz" | relative_url }});
-the full dataset will be released once the paper is accepted for publication.
+the full dataset will be released soon.
 If you use the dataset for your research, please cite the paper as shown above.

 #### MIDI files